The 2025-2026 Test-Optional Almanac

 Is Test Optional For Me? -

-A complete list of test-free colleges for the Class of 2024
+A complete list of test-free colleges for the fall of 2026

 Check here to see who is test-free this year.